Dottie Reid

 Little Rock, Arkansas, native Dottie Reid sang with more bands than you could shake a stick at, rarely staying long in any.
 At first a brunette and then a blonde, Reid’s voice was once described by a reviewer as a mix of Anita O’Day with Jo Stafford.

-Reid joined Gray Gordon’s newly reorganized orchestra on October 25, 1941, in Chicago.
-A month later she arrived in New York with only $30 in her pocket, looking for work.
+Reid got her professional start in Chicago, working first with Don Ragon before joining Gray Gordon’s newly reorganized orchestra on October 25, 1941.
+She stayed only a week with Gordon.
+She left in early November and headed to New York with $30 in her pocket, looking for work.
 She quickly landed a singing job with the alternating house bands at the Stork Club, a job which lasted only one day.
 Bandleader Bob Allen, in need of a female vocalist for his new orchestra, received a tip about Reid from one of Down Beat magazine’s New York staff, and he went to listen.
 She joined his band the next day at the Rosemont in Brooklyn.[1]
 Allen’s band was broadcast on NBC, giving Reid a radio outlet.

 By the first of 1943, Reid had joined Jack Teagarden’s band, where she settled longer than usual and might have stayed even longer had it not been for Teagarden.
 Tired of losing male vocalists to the draft, he decided to forego having a boy singer and use two females instead, alternating between them.
 To that end, he signed Phyllis Lane, who joined the band mid-July at the Orpheum in Los Angeles.
 Reid was less than thrilled with the arrangement, and she quit the band at the end of its stay at the theater, telling journalists that the experiment “didn’t work out very well.”[2]